LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

            )

-The last take is the implementation.
+Last step is the implementation.
 In our example I created a simple script that takes the incoming event (python dictionary that contains price of Bitcoin in USD, Euro, and Pounds) and adds a new branch with a czech currency.
-I added a new method `convertUSDCZK` method that calculates the czech price based on USD conversion rate (Note: the exchange rate is outdated for sake of simplicity in real use case you would need to get an updated rate).
+There is also a new method `convertUSDCZK` that calculates the czech price based on USD conversion rate (Note: the exchange rate is outdated for sake of simplicity of this example).

 ::